-You can use Windows Explorer to organize your video files, in fact if you have less than 100 videos this might be the best solution, so there’s no need to waste time learning a new tool.
+You can use Windows Explorer to organize your video files, and if you have less than 100 videos this might be the best solution, so there’s no need to waste time learning a new tool.
 The problem with Windows Explorer is that it is a general file tool, and not really made for working with videos.
-In Widows Explorer it is really hard to get an overview of a video since each video is only represented as one small thumbnail.
+In Windows Explorer, it is really hard to get an overview of a video since each video is only represented as one small thumbnail.
 Tagging is cumbersome and you can not tag part of the video file.
 Since it is a tool for managing files, each file has one position in a folder hierarchy and that is probably the natural way to organize your files.
 However, using just one folder structure for your files is pretty hard, often more than one folder makes sense for a file and a set folder structure requires you to be really strict and diligent to maintain order and avoid chaos.
 Typically organizing files like this end up with folders like; new_video, unsorted, etc.

-How to setup your video folder structure
+How to set up your video folder structure

-So, even if Windows explorer is not the best tool to organize your videos, the files do need to be stored somewhere.
+So, even if Windows Explorer is not the best tool to organize your videos, the files do need to be stored somewhere.
 I suggest you decide on a rule for how you are going to store your files, preferably using a simple system.
 If you have more than one drive, make some rule on what goes to which drive.
 Select a folder structure that is clear and easy to remember so you never need to think about to which folder a file belongs.
-For example, you can have a folder structure based on Date of shoot, Main actor, production company, site, customer requesting the shoot or invoice id.
-How you setup your system depends on what types of videos you have and your personal preferences.
-Also consider what will happen if your video collection grows out of the capacity of your device, does the structure support some kind of natural split?
+For example, you can have a folder structure based on Date of shoot, main actor, production company, site, customer requesting the shoot or invoice id.
+How you set up your system depends on what types of videos you have and your personal preferences.
+Also, consider what will happen if your video collection grows out of the capacity of your device, does the structure support some kind of natural split?
 The important thing is to have a clear strategy of where to store the files, you do not need to decide on a folder to make it easy to find the files.

 Organizing video files with Fast video cataloger

 When you keep your files in Fast video cataloger you can set keyword tags to videos or even individual video frames.
 You also get an instant overview of the whole video without playing and fast forwarding through the video.
 Videos can be stored on different devices and you can tag and search even if the device with the videos is not connected, the only requirement is that your catalog is accessible.
-I keep my catalog on an SSD drive and most of my videos on slow usb drives.
+I keep my catalog on an SSD drive and most of my videos on slow USB drives.

 File and Folder view in Fast video cataloger

 But what if you move a video file?
 Then your video catalog will go out of sync!
 Even if you can search and get an overview of the video in Fast video cataloger you can no longer play it.
 Fast video cataloger has a number of tools to keep your catalog consistent and to fix it if the catalog becomes inconsistent.
-Fast video cataloger has a file and folder view, the File organizer, very much like Windows explorer.
+Fast video cataloger has a file and folder view, the File organizer, very much like Windows Explorer.
 If you use the integrated file browser the program will make sure the catalog is kept consistent with the file system.
 If you remove a video file from the integrated file browser the video will be automatically removed from your catalog.
 If you rename a video file it will be renamed in your catalog as well.

-File organizer window in Fast video cataloger
+File organizer window in Fast Video Cataloger

 Sorting video files

 A common requirement is to organize your files into different folders.
 Search for the files to be sorted and simply drag entries from the Video catalog to a folder in the File browser where you want to move the file.
-Fast video cataloger has a little known feature to help with this.
-In Preferences on the “File organizer” tab you find a text field called “move autotag:”, this tag is automatically applied to every file you move with drag n drop from within the program.
-There is also a an option “hide video with autottag”.
+Fast video cataloger has a little-known feature to help with this.
+In Preferences on the “File organizer” tab, you will find a text field called “move autotag:”, this tag is automatically applied to every file you move with drag n drop from within the program.
+There is also an option to “hide video with autottag”.
 When this is checked every file that has the autotag will be hidden from the catalog. ( IMPORTANT: Do remember to turn off the function or remove the tag when done or you might wonder why some of your videos disappeared from your catalog )

 File organizer preferences page